2 Days in Kerry

-There is a whole load of parking at this viewpoint, but it a must-see and you have to pull up and take a look!
-Try the seafood in Doyles Seafood Restaurant!
+There isn’t a whole load of parking at this viewpoint, but it a must-see and you have to pull up and take a look!
+You have to try the seafood in Doyles Seafood Restaurant!
 Dingle has loads of good eating houses, the town has great fresh seafood on a daily basis because of all the boats that arrive back to Dingle loaded with fish, crabs, lobster, mussels and oysters.

-You can try the seafood linguine or roasted Black Sole This eating house has some great dished to try, you will get some of the freshest seafood in Dingle!
+You can try the seafood linguine or roasted Black Sole in Doyles there are some great dished to try, you will get some of the freshest seafood in Dingle!